 The study also found that:

-- Talking on a cell phone increased risk by approximately three times.
+- Talking on a cell phone increased the risk by approximately three times.

-- Texting was associated with 23 percent higher risk of an accident.
+- Texting was associated with a 23 percent higher risk of an accident.

 Drivers who were distracted and involved in crashes were more than twice as likely to be injured in the crash as compared to non-distracted drivers.